sbarzaghialteaup/nodejs-workers/README.md

 Start the backend with:
 `node index.js`

-Via a REST client (Browser/Curl/Postman/Rest Client vscode extension) you can start to count up to a number, you can specify how many threads to use to count.
+Via a REST client (Browser/Curl/Postman/Rest Client vscode extension) you can start to count up to a number and specify how many threads to use to count.

 Examples with browser: